AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_notes/2020-07-03-sass-multiple-transitions-mixin.md

 }
 ```

 But that still doesn't fully eliminate the repetition—we just have to type fewer characters now.
 What I was searching for is a **Sass mixin for multiple CSS transitions**.
-And I eventually found it in [a StackOverflow answer by user yspreen](https://stackoverflow.com/a/49437769/5323344).
+And I eventually found it in [a StackOverflow answer by user yspreen](https://stackoverflow.com/a/49437769/5323344):

-The credit for this wonderful little mixin goes to that user.
-It goes something like this:

 {% capture code %}@mixin transition($props...) {
     $result: ();